maeri-project/FEATHER/End2end_Deployment/Readme.md

 - FEATHER.bit: the prebuilt FEATHER bitstream
 - FEATHER.hwh: the prebuilt FEATHER hardware handoff

-## Deploy Once-for-all weight-sharing ResNet-50 down to FEATHER running on the ZCU104 FPGA.
+## FEATHER: Deploy Once-for-all weight-sharing ResNet-50 down to **FEATHER** running on the ZCU104 FPGA (Mandatory: ~5 min)
-1. open the link in brower [link](blabababa)
+1. open the link in brower [link](https://jupyter_zcu104.lukezhang97.com/)
-2. type in the password `xilinx` to login.
+2. type in the password `isca2024artifact` to login.
-3. open the jupyter notebook `blabla/FEATHER.ipynb`
+3. open the jupyter notebook `feather/feather.ipynb`.
-4. run the jupyter notebook block by block and enjoy XD.
+4. run all blocks in jupyter notebook, where we pick 6 SubNets of weights-sharing resnet-50 [link](https://github.com/mit-han-lab/once-for-all/).
+FETHER could accelerate all different types of layers with different dataflows - layout, and it requires offline compilation to search (dataflow, layout) pairs for each model.
+To simplify the reproduction complexity, we only show one type of workload in this reproduction, which delivers the key performance/functionality of FEATHER.

-## Deploy Once-for-all weight-sharing ResNet-50 down to Xilinx DPU running on the ZCU104 FPGA.
+## Baseline: Deploy Once-for-all weight-sharing ResNet-50 down to **Xilinx DPU** running on the ZCU104 FPGA  (Optional: 4 min)
-1. open the jupyter notebook `blabla/FEATHER.ipynb`
+We also provide codes to run the commerical Xilinx DPU accelerator for the same set of workloads and obtain per-layer performance.
-2. run the jupyter notebook block by block and enjoy XD.
+1. stay tuned.

 By comparing the layer-by-layer performance, you could see that FEATHER outperforms Xilinx DPU by most of the layers, which is align with Figure 12.